alyssadata/AI-Foundations-Multilingual-Translation-Across-Audiences/protocol.md

 The translated version must still be able to return to the original source expression.

-If the translated version cannot return to Alyssa-mouth, the bridge has broken.
+If the translated version cannot return to Alyssa-voice, the bridge has broken.

 ## Source Preservation